mincong-h/mincong-h.github.io/_posts/2022-10-31-openapi-overview.md

 ## Introduction

-Rencently I studied OpenAPI and made some notes about how OpenAPI can improve your RESTful APIs.
+Rencently I studied OpenAPI and made some notes about OpenAPI. can improve your RESTful APIs.
 Today, I want to share them with you and I hope that they can be useful for you as well.
 This article is focus on the Java backend service but most of the concepts should be language agnostic.